Consistency and Contrast

 Good contrast requires large differences #

 Not all differences are the same.
 When striving to create contrast, make the differences large in magnitude.
 If you make the differences too small, then we might call the elements similar.
-We don’t want that, we want LARGE differenes.
+We don’t want that, we want LARGE differences.
 We want contrast.

 Many aspects can provide contrast #